vidluther/wpeinspector/README.md

-# WPE Inspector
+# WPH Inspector
-WP Engine Inspector
+WordPress Host Inspector

 ## What is it?